How Do I Use a Microwavable Heating Pad?

 Do not overheat your heating pad.
 Allow to cool to room temperature between cycles.

-While this article is written specifically for our products (the Huggaroo neck and shoulder heating pad with herbal aromatherapy and the Huggaroo headache wrap with herbal aromatherapy), the general principles discussed here apply to all other brands of microwavable wraps/heating pads sold today.
+While this article is written specifically for our products (the Huggaroo Neck and Shoulder Microwavable Heating Pad and Huggaroo Microwavable Heating Pad with Herbal Aromatherapy), the general principles discussed here apply to all other brands of microwavable heating pads and wraps sold today.
 So, if you have such a product (even if it is not a Huggaroo), please read on.
-This detailed article will help you understand how to heat and care for your wrap so that you can enjoy it for a long, long time and avoid accidents.
+This detailed article will help you understand how to heat and care for your wrap so that you can enjoy it for a long time and avoid accidents.
 If you follow our directions, your Huggaroo microwavable wrap will look and function like new for years to come.

-Here are the most important points to remember:
+Here again are the most important points to remember:

-- Do not allow your wrap’s fabric to come in contact with any oil, grease, or food left behind in your microwave from prior cooking (popcorn, melting of butter, etc).
+- Do not allow your heating pad's fabric to come in contact with any oil, grease, or food left behind in your microwave from prior cooking (popcorn, melting of butter, etc).

-- Always place your wrap on a clean, dry plate to microwave.
-Make sure that the wrap does not brush against the walls or ceiling of your microwave, while spinning in your microwave.
+- Always place your heating pad on a clean, dry plate prior to placing it in your microwave.
+Make sure that the pad does not brush against the walls or ceiling of your microwave, while spinning in your microwave.
 The carousel must be spinning throughout the heating cycle.

-- Do not overheat your wrap.
+- Do not overheat your pad.
 If you do not know the power rating of your microwave, start with the shortest recommended heating time.
-If the wrap is not warm enough for you, add 30 seconds to the next heating cycle.
+If the pad is not warm enough for you, add 30 seconds to the next heating cycle.
 With some experimentation, you will get to the temperature you desire.
 Please allow the wrap to cool off to room temperature between heating cycles.

-- Do not submerge your wrap in water.
+- Do not submerge your heating pad in water.
 If the fabric gets soiled, spot clean it and allow it to dry completely prior to use.